There are no job openings at the moment, but check with us periodically for new opportunities.

 We are looking for someone who can:

-• Build the development arm of our company by advancing our funder research and proposal generating capacity for large scale projects.
+• Build the business development arm of our company by advancing our funder research and proposal generating capacity for large scale projects.

-• Lead on B2B efforts to market to and secure leads for new business opportunities—particularly with government institutions and socially responsible corporations.
+• Lead on B2B efforts to market to and secure leads for new business opportunities — particularly with government institutions and socially responsible corporations.

 • Assist our current and prospective nonprofit clients on finding funding solutions for creative communications projects.